dreamchef/numerical-analysis-methods/README.md

 This is repository for codes in APPM4600.

-Codes in homeworks and labs are stored in their folders:
+Solution codes to homeworks and labs are stored according to the following structure.

 Repo
 -Homework